DartFrogTek/PCIe-PCI-ISA/README.md

 - Last resort, given to me by an absolute legend.
 - *Boilerplate implementation*

+## GRUB
+- It's possible to configure PCI bridges using GRUB, avoiding the need for DXE Drivers or ACPI SSDT.
+- Requires GRUB and potentially turning off secure boot.

 ## CHIPSEC
 - Various LPC DMA tests with CHIPSEC
 - Scripts get placed in 'chipsec-1.13.11\chipsec\modules\common'